adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/03-query-builder.md

   ```ts
   const [ lastInsertId ] = await Database.table('users').insert({})
   ```
 - For PostgreSQL, MSSQL and Oracle, you can make use of the `returning` method.
-The returning method can return a single column or multiple columns.
+The returning method can return value for a single column or multiple columns.
 For example:
   ```ts
   const [ id ] = await Database
     .table('users')